 Generating realistic data with MySQL

-Step 1: Create the database and table in MySQL
+Step 1: Creating the Database and Test Table in MySQL

 CREATE TABLE test_users (